Burnie Junior Football Association (Rosehill Trophy)

 1910

-Dalton Trophy
+Dalton Shield

 The clubs involved were Huonville, Sandfly, Kermandie (captained by F. Drake) and Woodbridge.